-Our 2023 total Group emissions increased by 33 percent over 2021 from 85.34 to 173.18 tCO2-e.
-Of that, 59.32 tCO2-e relates to the electric vehicle operating leases held by Carbn Group.
-Of the remainder (113.77 tCO2-e), increased air travel was the most significant source of increased emissions which reflects the resumption of normal business following Covid-19 and the growth in personnel in the year.
+Our 2023 total Group emissions increased by 33 percent over 2021 from 85.34 to 113.77 tCO $2$ -e.
+Increased air travel was the most significant source of increased emissions which reflects the resumption of normal business following Covid-19 and the growth in personnel in the year.